HL7/US-Core/input/pagecontent/sdoh.md

 \*Not all questions and answers in an assessment tool may or should be represented as FHIR Observations.
 For example, patient demographic information is best represented in the FHIR patient resource.
 {:.bg-info}

-Additionally, the [US Core Social History Assessment Observation Profile] is for simple observations made by an individual during the course of care about a patient's social history status.
+Additionally, the [US Core Observation Social History Profile] is for simple observations made by an individual during the course of care about a patient's social history status.
 These Observation can contribute to the identification of SDOH Problems and can be the reason for SDOH Service Requests or Procedures.

 #### Assessment Screenings Using Observations